When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models

 \section{Conclusion}

 In this study, we analyze the widely used Bradley-Terry loss for reward modeling and identify a key limitation in its update dynamics.
 We show that update magnitude depends jointly on (1) prediction error, and (2) representation distance between the response pair, with the latter introducing biased learning signals that are misaligned with model performance.
-To this end, we propose \ours, as a lightweight modification to BT-loss through pair-wise normalization.
-Experiments across various base models and training datasets show consistent performance gains of \ours over the standard BT objective.
-Our findings provide insights into extracting faithful and efficient learning signals, thereby facilitating preference modeling and LM alignment.
+To this end, we propose \ours, as a lightweight modification to BT-loss through pair-wise normalization, which rescales gradient contributions and ensures updates are driven by prediction errors.
+Experiments across various base models and training datasets show consistent performance gains of \ours over the standard BT objective, especially for challenging tasks with fine-grained distinctions.
+Our findings provide insights into extracting faithful and efficient learning signals, thereby facilitating preference modeling and LLM alignment.